2000 Enggano earthquake

-This was the first and southernmost in a series of very large to great Sumatran earthquakes in the 2000s to rupture almost the entire western part of the Sunda megathrust, most notably including the 9.1–9.3 2004 Indian Ocean earthquake, but also the 8.7 2005 Nias–Simeulue earthquake, and the 7.9–8.4 September 2007 Sumatra earthquakes.
+This was the first and southernmost in a series of very large to great Sumatran earthquakes in the 2000s to rupture almost the entire western part of the Sunda megathrust, most notably including the 2004 Indian Ocean, 2005 Nias–Simeulue and 2007 Bengkulu earthquakes.

 Background and tectonics

 Indonesia is well known for strong earthquakes: the 2000 Enggano event marked the beginning of an ongoing period of seismic activity in the area, highlighted by the 2004 Indian Ocean earthquake.
 The 2000 Enggano earthquake took place at the southeastern end of the fault segment that ruptured during the 1833 Sumatra earthquake.
-This group of earthquakes, in addition to the 2005 Nias–Simeulue earthquake, all ruptured along the megathrust that forms the interface between the Australian and Sunda Plates.
-This event was the only one not to cause a tsunami.
+This group of earthquakes, in addition to the 2005 Nias–Simeulue earthquake, all ruptured along the megathrust that forms the interface between the Australian and Sunda plates.
+This event was the only one not to cause a damaging tsunami.

 Earthquake

 The earthquake involved the rupture of two different faults with different mechanisms.
-The first subevent ruptured a north–south striking fault within the Australian Plate with a left lateral strike-slip mechanism.
+The first subevent ruptured a north–south striking fault within the Australian plate with a left lateral strike-slip mechanism.
 The earthquake rupture propagated northwards until it reached the megathrust, triggering the second subevent along the Sunda megathrust itself.
 The strike-slip rupture probably represents slip on a pre-existing fracture zone, similar to the likely cause of the M 7.9 earthquake that struck about 1,000 km to the south on 18 June 2000 with a similar mechanism.

+According to a finite fault model released by the USGS, the earthquake rupture extended over 190 km by 35 km from northwestern Seluma Regency to southwest of Enggano Island.
+The zone of the largest slip occurred south-southwest of the hypocenter, where up to 6.154 m of slip was produced.
+Another zone of slip occurred north-northeast of the hypocenter, producing 5.223 m of slip.
+The entire rupture process took nearly 40 seconds with the greatest phase of seismic moment release occurring nearly 25 seconds after initiation.